pinecoders/pinecoders.github.io/techniques/dsp/README.md

 #### Triangular Wave

-A triangular wave function is computed in Pinescript is as follows:
+A triangular wave function is computed in Pinescript as follows:

 ```
 triangle(period,amplitude,phase)=>